For daily wit & wisdom, get the Almanac newsletter.

 • If planting multiple bushes, it’s best to plant them in a group rather than scattered throughout your garden.
 This will bolster berry production and quality.

-• The blueberry is a shallow-rooted plant.
-Therefore, it requires soil that holds moisture but also drains well and doesn’t stay wet.
+• Blueberries are a shallow-rooted plant.
+Therefore, they require soil that holds moisture but also drains well and doesn’t stay wet.
 Don’t plant blueberries in sites with heavy, clayey soils that stay wet.

 • Mix organic matter into the soil before you set your blueberry bushes.
 (See more about preparing soil for planting.)